ethereum/requests-for-proposals/rfps/state-expiry-initial-implementation-and-spec-development.md

 State Expiry is a proposed scheme for introducing economic bounds on the total state size necessary to operate a node on the Ethereum network.
 The current proposed scheme is currently described in this post from the Ethereum Research forum: https://ethresear.ch/t/resurrection-conflict-minimized-state-bounding-take-2/8739

-This proposal has two primary goals.

-- Expand the proposed scheme into a complete specification
+This proposal is for an open ended engagement with three goals to be implemented in two stages.

+1. Stage 1:
+    - Additional research into the proposed scheme to validate the approach and gain broader buy in from core devs
+2. Stage 2:
     - Implement it in one of the mainnet Ethereum client codebases.
-(Besu, Geth, Nethermind, OpenEthereum, TurboGeth)
+(Besu, Geth, Nethermind, OpenEthereum, TurboGeth).
+    - A complete specification in the form of an EIP suitable for consideration by core devs and implementations by other client teams.

 ## Scope

-Create an implementation of the epoch based state expiry scheme in one of the mainnet ethereum clients and an accompanying specification in the form of one or more EIPs.
-The implementation should be suitable for running a test network.
-The EIPs should fully specify all changes necessary for the core consensus protocol.
+We are looking for an open ended engagement with an individual or team who can commit their time towards the research and development necessary to bring "State Expiry" to a point where it can be included in the core Ethereum protocol.

+The vendor should expect to:

+- Leverage communication channels such as the R&D Discord and Research forums to engage the core development community
+- Produce technical write ups and explanations of the proposed scheme

+### Stage 1 (1-3 months)

+"State Expiry" is currently only loosely specified in the linked Ethereum Research forum post.
+Additional research is necessary to extend what is layed out in the forum post into a more fully specified set of protocol changes.
+In this stage, vendor should focus on more detailed write ups, exploration into potential problems, exploration and understanding of any trade-offs present in the scheme, and continuous feedback and engagement from the core development community.

+### Stage 2 (2-6 months)

+Once research has validated that the scheme appears to be viable, and has buy-in from the core development community, work should shift towards a concrete spec and accompanying implementation in a mainnet Ethereum client.

+- The specification should take the form of one or more EIP documents.
+- The implementation should be suitable for running a test network

 ## Process Summary